cvmfs/cvmfs/doc/developer/60-debugging-and-testing.md

 - Create a `main` script
     - It is a `bash`-script.
     - It has NO file ending
 - Your test can be executed like all the other tests.
-No compilation of the `cmvfs` source code needed.
+No compilation of the `cvmfs` source code needed.

 **Tips**